rickbronson/Bouffalo-bl602-on-Debian/README.md

 wifi_state
 ```

- - Once you've connect to your router you should be able to browse to the IP address that the bl602 got from your router and see a web page.
+ - Once you've connect to your router you should be able to browse to the IP address that the bl602 got from your router and see a "SICS lwIP" web page.

  - Comments/suggestions